Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 The timing of administration is less critical than with other sleep peptides, as epithalon works to restore natural rhythms rather than providing immediate sleep induction.

-Epithalon therapy costs range from $150-280 per treatment cycle, making it one of the more cost-effective options for long-term sleep optimization.
+Epithalon therapy costs range from $150-280 per treatment cycle, making it one of the more cost-effective options for long-term sleep improvement.
 Since treatment involves cycles rather than continuous use, monthly costs average $75-140 depending on cycling frequency.
 FormBlends offers Epithalon telomere peptide therapy with physician guidance starting at $165 per cycle.

 Pros: